localeapp/localeapp/README.md

 This will queue importing the file.
 The projects pages on localeapp.com will automatically refresh so you can see the import progress.

-If you've more than one locale to import you can zip up the yml files.
-Both localeapp.com and the localeapp import command accept zip files.
+If you've more than one locale to import you can import all files in a directory :

+    localeapp push config/locales/

 ## Default Rails Translations